quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-webpack.md

 ```

 :::tip
 Note that the `to` parameter is empty.
-It already knows your destinatin path via webpack.
+It already knows your destinatin path via Webpack.
 This is the `root` folder.
 If you add a path, it will be based on the destination.
 You may have also noticed that the parameter to `CopyWebpackPlugin` is an array of objects.
 You can add multiple files here, one object for each file.
 :::

 ## Inspecting Webpack Config